 GASB has established the criteria for determining the activities, organizations and functions of government to be included in the financial statements of the reporting entity.
 In evaluating the Department as a reporting entity, management has addressed all potential component units which may or may not fall within the Department's accountability.
 The criteria used to evaluate component units for possible inclusion as part of the Department's reporting entity are financial accountability and the nature and significance of the relationship.
-The Department is considered to be an independent reporting entity and has no component units.
+Based on the application of these criteria, the Police Pension Plan is a component unit of the Department.